omilab/historical_press/OCR_Pipeline/readme.md

 # HOP  (Historical OCR Pipeline)
 ## Introduction
-HOP is a pipeline that transform prxml via [Transkribus](https://transkribus.eu/Transkribus/) to research corpus.
-The pipeline get prxml files and text images as an input, convert them and upload to Transkribus.
-Then, the workflow in Transkribus done (lines segmentation, OCR etc.) and the resulting product is better OCR text for further analysis.

-It is a tool that can massively handle legacy products of various OCR systems, such as Olive Software's system products and bring more accurate OCR using Transkribus.
-In detail, the challenge the tool deal with is enable improving the OCR without losing the valuable work that was done to analyze the layout and content structure of the newspapers; for this we created an open workflow which migrates legacy segmentation data into the open Page format, on which the improved text recognition technologies can run, and then outputs the data as a TEI-XML encoded and enriched corpus.
+HOP is a tool that can massively handle legacy products of various OCR systems, such as Olive Software's system products and bring more accurate OCR using [Transkribus](https://transkribus.eu/Transkribus/).
+It is a pipeline that transforms PRXML files via Transkribus to a research corpusand deal with the challenge of improving the OCR without losing the valuable work that was done hitherto to analyze the layout and content structure of the newspapers. for this we created an workflow which converts the legacy format to an open format, on which the improved text recognition technologies can run to produce improved output which meets the threshold and requirements of text analytical research.

+The pipeline is consisted of three subsequent but independent stages:
+In part one, the pipeline gets PRXML files and images as input, and converts their region segmentation data  into the open PAGE.XML format (see also road map 1 below).
+The second part uploads the files to Transkribus using its API.
+In Trankribus, line detection and text recognition is preformed and the resulting product is a better OCR text.
+The third part takes Transkribus' output and migrates it to several formats that facilitate text analytical methods: plain text files, XML-TEI, and tabular data in TSV files (see also road map 2 below).

 ## Getting started